-Before submitting your Record of Experience to APEAS you are strongly advised to undertake a final check of your records to ensure all periods of experience are included and record sheets have been signed in the appropriate places by your employment mentor, PSA and you.
+Before submitting your Record of Experience to APEAS you are strongly advised to undertake a final check of your records to ensure all periods of experience are included and record sheets have been approved in the appropriate places by your employment mentor, PSA and you.
 APEAS has developed a simple form to assist you in this process.
 This form entitled a Summary of PEDR signatures can be found on the APEAS website in the Candidate section.
 While it is not compulsory to complete this form you might find it helpful to do so to keep track of the progress of your record sheets from you to your employment mentor to your PSA.
-Some previous candidates have used it as a contents page for their PEDR submissions.

-The form is also very helpful for practice examiners in giving them a quick overview of how many record sheets are being submitted and whether they have been signed and dated as appropriate.
+The form is also very helpful for practice examiners in giving them a quick overview of how many record sheets are being submitted and whether they have been approved and dated as appropriate.

-Your name, APEAS registration number and "record of experience", must be written clearly at the top right hand corner of your Record of Experience submission.
+Your name, APEAS registration number and "record of experience", must be written clearly at the top right-hand corner of your Record of Experience submission.